 In the case of agency or contract workers, the School shall obtain written confirmation from the agency or company that it has carried out the appropriate checks.
-The School conducts identity checks on agency and contract workers on arrival in school and, in the case of agency workers which includes supply staff, the school must be provided with a copy of the DBS check for such staff.
+The school conducts identity checks on agency and contract workers on arrival in school and, in the case of agency workers, the school must be provided with a copy of the DBS check for such staff.